 Seeing the full picture in one place is the first step.
 Many people have never done this and are shocked by the total.
 That shock is useful.
 Use it as fuel.

-Method 1: The Avalanche (mathematically optimal)
+Method 1: The Debt Avalanche (mathematically optimal)

 How it works: Pay minimums on all cards.
 Put every extra dollar toward the card with the highest interest rate.
 When that card hits zero, roll its payment into the next highest rate card.
 Repeat until debt-free.